-Together these edits and adjustments improve comprehension, applicability, usability and implementation of the FORA RUDG.
+Together these edits and adjustments strengthened RUDG linkage with BRP direction, improved comprehension, applicability, usability and implementation of the FORA RUDG.
 A second Special Board Workshop and Public Open House was held on March 7, 2016 to present progress to date including the new website format.
 During that meeting remaining content refinements were identified including:

-- Completion of landscape pallet and placement recommendations - Completion of wayfinding and gateway signage recommendations - Refinement of road and trail cross-sections - Refinement of building height and setback recommendations
+- Completion of landscape pallet and placement recommendations. - Completion of wayfinding and gateway signage recommendations. - Refinement of road and trail cross-sections. - Refinement of building height and setback recommendations.